 How You Can Affect Your Michigan Paycheck

 In Michigan, all forms of compensation except for qualifying pension and retirement payments are taxed at the same flat rate of 4.25%.
-Unlike some states which tax supplemental wages (like bonuses) at a different rate, Michigan considers supplemental wages the same form of compensation as regular wages and salary.
+This differs from some states which tax supplemental wages (like bonuses) at a different rate.
 So, you won’t get a tax withholding break from supplemental wages in Michigan.
-However, you can still boost your Michigan paycheck by going after overtime, bonuses and commissions.
+However, you can still boost your paycheck through overtime, bonuses and commissions.

-If you’re willing to get smaller paychecks for the sake of tax advantages, you can increase the amount that’s taken out of your paychecks for 401(k), 529, HSA or FSA contributions.
+If you’re willing to get smaller paychecks for the sake of tax advantages, you can increase the amount that’s taken out of your paychecks for 401(k), 529 college savings plans, HSA or FSA contributions.
 You can also ask your company’s HR department if there are other pre-tax benefit programs you can enroll in.